Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 8. Generate leads from posts and events

-Another way to leverage LinkedIn as a lead generation platform is to monitor content posted and events attended by your ICP closely.
+Another way to leverage LinkedIn as a lead generation platform is to closely monitor content posted and events attended by your ICP.
 You’ll be able to add value to discussions in the comment section.

-You can also use the Kapsr LinkedIn Chrome Extension to extract contact details directly from LinkedIn posts and events for outreach.
-This means you’ll get immediate access to the phone numbers and email addresses of lists of people that fit your ICP and are talking about relevant pain points.
+You can also use the Kapsr LinkedIn Chrome Extension to extract contact details directly from LinkedIn for outreach.
+This means you’ll get immediate access to the phone numbers and email addresses of lists of people who fit your ICP and are talking about relevant pain points.

 Prospecting on LinkedIn (step-by-step)